Comparison of generalised additive models and neural networks in applications: A systematic review: Performance metric analysis

 The intercept for this model is positive, however, not statistically significantly different from zero.
-This indicates that, at the reference levels for covariates, there is no evidence of a distinction between the performance of GAMs and neural networks.
-Neural network complexity and its interaction with time significantly affect the log RMSE ratio.
-From the model output, medium and large complexity effects are both negative and significant, indicating that, in 2011, more complex neural networks performed worse than GAMs compared to smaller neural networks.
-The complexity-year interactions for medium and large neural networks are positive and significant; this indicates that larger neural networks have been improving over time relative to small neural networks.
+This indicates that, at the reference levels for covariates, there is no evidence of a distinction between the performance of GAMs and neural networks (as already noted in Figure~\ref{fig: raw log ratio points}).
+Neural network complexity and its time interaction are statistically significant.
+Specifically, medium and large complexity effects are both negative and significant, indicating that, in 2011, more complex neural networks performed worse than GAMs compared to smaller neural networks.
+The complexity-year interactions for medium and large neural networks are positive and significant; this indicates that larger neural networks are associated with improved performance over time relative to small neural networks.

 Figure~\ref{fig: RMSE interaction plot} displays the marginal effects of the interaction between year and neural network complexity for the log RMSE ratio produced using the \texttt{marginaleffects} R package \citep{mixedeffectsR}.
 Predicted values and 95\% confidence bands were calculated using the empirical distribution of all other covariates, providing a marginalised view over the observed data.
 This highlights how the performance of GAMs relative to neural networks changes over time across different complexity levels (where, again, positive values indicate that neural networks perform better).
-While performance for small and large networks remains relatively stable, medium complexity neural networks show an improvement over time.
-In contrast, datasets using neural networks of unknown complexity in earlier years lie just above the zero line, and this trend declines slightly over time.
-For all complexities in 2024, the confidence bands include zero, indicating no clear performance advantage of any neural network complexity over GAMs at present.
+The main finding is that the medium complexity neural networks are associated with worse performance relative to GAMs, but the effect is non-significant in the most recent five years.
+Indeed, for all complexity levels in 2024, the confidence bands include zero, indicating that neural network complexity is not associated with performance relative to GAMs at present (albeit other unreported neural network or GAM details could be).
 Rug marks along the x-axis indicate the years for which there are observations for each complexity level, highlighting where data are available and model estimates are most reliable.